JayaniLakshika/Monash_PhD_thesis/C-appC.html.md

-# Appendix to "A user study to explore perception and misperception in NLDR representations" {#sec-appendix-a}
+# Appendix to "A user study to explore perception and misperception in NLDR representations" {#sec-appendix-c}